DotNetNewbies/It-s-all-about-the-process/docs/How would you do it.md

   - implementation (NOW I get to write C# code)
   - Testing (Job of the QA specialist)
   - Deployment (Job of the DevOps folks)
-  - Document all phases of the project:
+  - Document all phases of the project (Tech writer again):
     - How to use the application
     - How to test the application
-    - How to manage and alleviate defects
+    - How to manage and alleviate defects in the application
 - Be the onsite technical lead to teach and provide guidance to the rest of the
   team.
 - Be the Development Manager to perform code reviews